Gediminas/vss2git/README.txt

 INFO
 --------------------------------------------------------------------------------

-This console application converts Microsoft Visual SourceSafe database to GIT repository
+vss2git / vss2svn  application converts Microsoft Visual SourceSafe database to GIT / SVN repository

-Simple cycle "ss get" "git commit" is used.
+Simple cycle "ss get" "git/svn commit" is used.
 Commits are grouped by user but split by date